snipercup/wip-ai-dungeon-mods/README.md

 In this example:
 * The `$Player` portion identifies the type of entry, a "Player" entry.
 These are case-sensitive.
 * The `[Taleir & Fox & Female]` portion are the tags, separated by `&`.
-  * They cannot currently contain spaces and are case-sensitive.
+  * May contain spaces and are case-sensitive.
   * It is generally a good idea to capitalize the first letter to make it more obvious its a tag.
   * Tags can be thought of bringing a named concept into context.
     * In the example, if this entry were associated with any text, the concepts of the character Taleir, the vulpine race, and the female sex would be brought into context.